Table of Contents

 Notice Period

-• Determined by National Collective Bargaining Agreement (NCBA).
+Determined by the National Collective Bargaining Agreement (NCBA); the employment level and year of service.

 Termination Grounds